JustinTheGreat/PDF_To_JSON/README.md

 # PDF Extraction System: main.py Usage Guide

-This guide focuses on using `main.py` to extract structured data from PDF documents and explains how the extraction process works.
+This guide focuses on using the product to extract structured data from PDF documents and explains how the extraction process works.

 ## Overview of main.py